-- sell used equipment; - sell contractor supplies such as construction consumables, tools, small equipment and safety supplies at many of our rental locations; - provide repair, maintenance and equipment management services to certain of our customers; - offer equipment re-rental services and provide on-site support to our customers; - provide ancillary services such as equipment transport, cleaning, refueling and labor; and - sell certain brands of new equipment and parts and supplies.
+- sell used equipment; - sell contractor supplies such as construction consumables, tools, small equipment and safety supplies at many of our rental locations; - provide repair, maintenance and equipment management services to certain of our customers; - offer equipment re-rental services and provide on-site support to our customers; - · provide ancillary services such as equipment transport, cleaning, refueling and labor; and - sell certain brands of new equipment and parts and supplies.

-For the three months ended March 31, 2016 and the years ended December 31, 2015, 2014, and 2013, we had total revenues of \$365.6 million, \$1,678.2 million, \$1,770.4 million and \$1,735.6 million, net loss of \$1.5 million and net income of \$111.3 million, \$89.7 million and \$98.1 million and Adjusted EBITDA of \$107.8 million, \$600.6 million, \$649.6 million and \$680.5 million, respectively.
+For the years ended December 31, 2015, 2014, and 2013, we had total revenues of \$1,678.2 million, \$1,770.4 million and \$1,735.6 million, net income of \$111.3 million, \$89.7 million and \$98.1 million and Adjusted EBITDA of \$600.6 million, \$649.6 million and \$680.5 million, respectively.
+For the year ended December 31, 2015 our same-store revenue declined 1.0%.
 Adjusted EBITDA is a non-GAAP measure that is defined and reconciled to its most comparable GAAP measure in the section of this information statement entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations- Results of Operations and Selected Operating Data."